 1. A total of 48 units of graduate credit with at least 28 units in courses numbered above 500.
-A maximum of eight units may be transferred from an approved college or university.
-Approved alternatives to suggested specific courses must be cleared through the graduate coordinating committee of the Division of Religion.
+Eight units may be transferred from an approved college or university.

 2. A course in research methods in religion, a reading tutorial in an area of specialization, and a minimum of two graduate seminars.